Doctor of Philosophy (PhD) in Religion is offered through The DU/Iliff Joint Doctoral Program in the Study of Religion.

-The Joint Ph.D.
-Program is designed to prepare persons for independent research and teaching in the fields of religious and theological studies.
-In the revised program, special emphasis is given to enabling students to be effective teachers in the study of religion and theology.
-Some will use these abilities as university, college, or seminary scholar-teachers.
-Others will find vocational fulfillment within the context of religious organizations; especially churches, institutes, counseling centers, government agencies and the like.
+The Joint PHD Program prepares persons for independent research and teaching in the fields of religious and theological studies.
+Special emphasis is given to enabling students to be effective teachers in the study of religion and theology.
+Some will use these abilities as university, college, or seminary scholar/teachers.
+Others will find vocational fulfillment within the context of religious organizations, institutes, counseling centers, government agencies or other organizations.

-Currently, the Doctor of Philosophy in Religious and Theological Studies degree program offers concentrations in:
+Currently, the Doctor of Philosophy in Religion degree program offers concentrations in:

 - Biblical Interpretation